Inside: How to experience the beauty of Patagonia in luxury at the stunning explora Patagonia Hotel Salto Chico.

 After two nights at the incredibly magical explora Rapa Nui, I became a big believer in the explora culture of experiential, eco-friendly yet luxurious travel.
 At explora, the focus is always on “in-depth exploration of the surroundings and the luxury of the essential.”

-As a firm believer that luxury is almost always “of the essential,” I was dying to return someday to indulge in their other two Chilean properties – Patagonia and Atacama.
+As a firm believer that luxury is almost always “of the essential,” I was dying to return someday to indulge in their other two Chilean properties – explora Patagonia and explora Atacama.
 Since my Antarctic adventure would already have me in the Patagonia, Chile neighborhood, I figured there was no time like the present to check out explora Patagonia Hotel Salto Chico.

 Turns out, it’s quite the adventure just to get to the hotel.
 Nestled in the heart of Torres del Paine National Park in Chile and just an hour from the Argentinian border, the nearest airports are Punta Arenas, Chile (a 5 hour drive) or El Calafate, Argentina (only a 3 ½ hour drive but with a border crossing that can take another hour).